tim-qtp/mbti-ai-town-1/README.md

 - Added countdown timer for end of week.
 - Add Replicate for new daily music generation.
+- Add DevLog and Issues from community suggestions on X.
 - Work on agent summaries [WIP]

 ## Overview